arras-energy/gridlabd-old/docs/Install/Docker.md

 ## Using multiple local installations

-If you have installed GridLAB-D locally, you enable a docker image to run in its place:
+If you have installed GridLAB-D locally, you can enable a docker image to run in its place:

 ~~~
 bash$ gridlabd --docker enable <imagename>
 ~~~

-Subsequent gridlabd commands will use the docker image `gridlabd` instead of the local installation.
+Subsequent `gridlabd` commands will use the docker image `<imagename>` instead of the local installation.

 To disable a docker image: